Federal Government Procedures Manual

 At the Commonwealth Colleges and Campuses and Research areas not located near University Park, the physical inventory is completed by a designated employee located in that particular area.
-ARL and EOC employees do their own inventories due to the classified/secure nature of these sites.
-Consistent with the Property Inventory processes, ARL employees located at University Park utilize barcode readers.
-EOC, research areas and Commonwealth campus employees use prepared listings provided to them to conduct their inventories.
+ARL employees conduct their own inventories due to the classified/secure nature of these sites.
+Consistent with the Property Inventory processes, ARL employees located at University Park can utilize barcode readers or prepared listings.
+Commonwealth campus employees use prepared listings provided by Central Property Inventory, a division of the Office of Finance, to conduct their inventories.

-- A memo and a Pre-Inventory listing is sent to the Custodian/PI or with a copy of the memo only to the Financial Officer of the administrative area or college that is associated with the item approximately two weeks prior of the date the inventory is scheduled to begin.
+1. A memo and a Pre-Inventory listing is sent to the Custodian/PI or with a copy of the memo only to the Financial Officer (FO) or Facility Coordinator (FC) of the business area or college that is associated with the item approximately two weeks prior of the date the inventory is scheduled to begin.
 Departmental Contacts are encouraged to help Property Inventory Personnel locate the GOVT owned item(s).

-- One week prior to the inventory Property Inventory personnel begin to contact by phone or email the Custodian/PI to set up an appointment to see the equipment item(s).
+2. One week prior to the inventory, Property Inventory personnel begin to contact by phone or email the Custodian/PI/FC to set up an appointment to see the equipment item(s).

 While conducting the physical inventory each principal investigator or custodian is requested to provide verbal communication that the item(s) are needed and/or are being used as authorized under the appropriate Grant/Contract/or other.
 Property no longer required will be reported to the sponsor’s administration in a timely fashion.

 Final Property Close-Out Reports are required by a number of agencies such as ONR and NASA.
 It is extremely important that Penn State close programs in a timely manner.
 Delinquencies call into question the effectiveness of the University’s property control system.
 Penn State through Property Inventory Department identifies contracts/grants that are closing through various agency websites that are made available to them by Office of Sponsored Programs (OSP).
-These reports identify contracts/grants that are closing within the next 60 day period.
+Also, SIMBA generates a listing of awards that will be expiring.
+Each PI receives an email, with a copy sent to the University’s central Property office.
+These reports identify contracts/grants that are closing within the next 60-day period.
 The Final Property Report is due to the respective ACO 90 days after the contract end date.

 Annual Property Reports as of September 30 are due to the awarding agency or delegated ACO by October 15 or 31 if contractually required.
 An example of such a report is the NASA NF 1018.